-Upon successful completion of this course, students will learn:

-CACREP Common Core Area Standards Addressed in this Course:
+Upon successful completion of this course, students will learn: CACREP Common Core Area Standards Addressed in this Course:

-1.a. history and philosophy of the counseling profession and its specialty areas

-1.b. the multiple professional roles and functions of counselors across specialty areas, and their relationships with human service and integrated behavioral health care systems, including interagency and interorganizational collaboration and consultation

-1.c. counselors' roles and responsibilities as members of interdisciplinary community outreach and emergency management response teams

-1.d. the role and process of the professional counselor advocating on behalf of the profession
+- 1.a. history and philosophy of the counseling profession and its specialty areas - 1.b. the multiple professional roles and functions of counselors across specialty areas, and their relationships with human service and integrated behavioral health care systems, including interagency and interorganizational collaboration and consultation (KPI) - 1.c. counselors' roles and responsibilities as members of interdisciplinary community outreach and emergency management response teams (KPI) - 1.d. the role and process of the professional counselor advocating on behalf of the profession (KPI)

-1.e. advocacy processes needed to address institutional and social barriers that impede access, equity, and success for clients

-1.g. professional counseling credentialing, including certification, licensure, and accreditation practices and standards, and the effects of public policy on these issues

-1.i. ethical standards of professional counseling organizations and credentialing bodies, and applications of ethical and legal considerations in professional counseling (KPI)

-1.k. strategies for personal and professional self-evaluation and implications for practice (KPI) 1.l. self-care strategies appropriate to the counselor role

-2.a. multicultural and pluralistic characteristics within and among diverse groups nationally and internationally (KPI)

-2.d. the impact of heritage, attitudes, beliefs, understandings, and acculturative experiences on an individual's views of others

-3.a. theories of individual and family development across the lifespan

-3.f. systemic and environmental factors that affect human development, functioning, and behavior (KPI)

-3.g. effects of crisis, disasters, and trauma on diverse individuals across the lifespan

-3.h. a general framework for understanding differing abilities and strategies for differentiated interventions (KPI)

-4.a. theories and models of career development, counseling, and decision making (KPI)

-5.a. theories and models of counseling (KPI)

-5.b. a systems approach to conceptualizing clients

-5.f. counselor characteristics and behaviors that influence the counseling process

-5. m. crisis intervention, trauma-informed, and community-based strategies, such as Psychological First Aid (KPI)

-9.1.a. history and development of clinical mental health counseling

-9.1.b. theories and models related to clinical mental health counseling (KPI)

-9.2.a. roles and settings of clinical mental health counselors

-9.2.c. mental health service delivery modalities within the continuum of care, such as inpatient, outpatient, partial treatment and aftercare, and the mental health counseling services networks

-9.2.j. cultural factors relevant to clinical mental health counseling

-9.2.k. professional organizations, preparation standards, and credentials relevant to the practice of clinical mental health counseling

-9.3.e. strategies to advocate for persons with mental health issues
+- 1.e. advocacy processes needed to address institutional and social barriers that impede access, equity, and success for clients - 1.g. professional counseling credentialing, including certification, licensure, and accreditation practices and standards, and the effects of public policy on these issues - 1.i. ethical standards of professional counseling organizations and credentialing bodies, and applications of ethical and legal considerations in professional counseling (KPI) - 1.k. strategies for personal and professional self-evaluation and implications for practice (KPI) - 1.1. self-care strategies appropriate to the counselor role - 2.a. multicultural and pluralistic characteristics within and among diverse groups nationally and internationally (KPI) - 2.c. theories and models of multicultural counseling, cultural identity development, and social justice and advocacy (KPI) - 2.d. the impact of heritage, attitudes, beliefs, understandings, and acculturative experiences on an individual's views of others - 3.a. theories of individual and family development across the lifespan - 3.f. systemic and environmental factors that affect human development, functioning, and behavior (KPI) - 3.g. effects of crisis, disasters, and trauma on diverse individuals across the lifespan - 3.h. a general framework for understanding differing abilities and strategies for differentiated interventions (KPI) - 4.a. theories and models of career development, counseling, and decision making (KPI) - 4.b. approaches for conceptualizing the interrelationships among and between work, mental wellbeing, relationships, and other life roles and factors (KPI) - 5.a. theories and models of counseling (KPI) - 5.b. a systems approach to conceptualizing clients - 5.f. counselor characteristics and behaviors that influence the counseling process - 5. m. crisis intervention, trauma-informed, and community-based strategies, such as Psychological First Aid (KPI) - 9.1.a. history and development of clinical mental health counseling - 9.1.b. theories and models related to clinical mental health counseling (KPI) - 9.2.a. roles and settings of clinical mental health counselors - 9.2.c. mental health service delivery modalities within the continuum of care, such as inpatient, outpatient, partial treatment and aftercare, and the mental health counseling services networks - 9.2.j. cultural factors relevant to clinical mental health counseling - 9.2.k. professional organizations, preparation standards, and credentials relevant to the practice of clinical mental health counseling (KPI) - 9.2.1. legal and ethical considerations specific to clinical mental health counseling (KPI) - 9.3.e. strategies to advocate for persons with mental health issues